ShanmathiShanmugasundaram/UI-UX-design-BookStore/README.md

 Welcome to my **initial UI/UX design prototype**, a front-end-only project showcasing the essential layout and design elements of a web-based platform.
 This project is created with the goal of building a clean, intuitive, and accessible user experience from scratch.

-> 🔰 This is the **first version** of the design, focusing purely on layout and structure.
-No backend or database connectivity is implemented yet.
+> 🔰 This is the **first version** of the design, focusing purely on layout and structure.No backend or database connectivity is implemented yet.

 ---